sailfishos/docs.sailfishos.org/Reference/Core_Areas_and_APIs/Apps_and_MW/Lipstick/README.md

 ## Event notifications

 The Lipstick notifications framework allows apps to send user notifications to Lipstick in order to display them in the UI.
 This can range from system-level notifications about low battery levels to user space -level notifications about new emails.
 The notification framework implements the [Desktop Notifications Specification](https://people.gnome.org/~mccann/docs/notification-spec/notification-spec-latest.html) and receives notification information via D-Bus.

+## Launchers

+The Lipstick app launcher framework supports launching apps from files following [Desktop Entry Specification](https://specifications.freedesktop.org/desktop-entry-spec/desktop-entry-spec-latest.html).
+In addition to launching the processes directly, it supports launching them through mapplauncherd boosters, through D-Bus activation and with or without sandboxing.
+See [Launchers](Launchers) for more information on how to use them in applications.

+Lipstick supports [_org.freedesktop.Application_ D-Bus API](https://specifications.freedesktop.org/desktop-entry-spec/desktop-entry-spec-latest.html#dbus) for opening files and window activation.
+Additionally Sailjail sandboxing provides dynamic creation of D-Bus service files to support D-Bus activation.
+See [D-Bus activation](Launchers#d-bus-activation) for more information on that.